k-ankobia/Weather-app/README.md

 ### A web application to check the latest weather using a weather api

+You can view a demo of the application [here](https://drive.google.com/file/d/15jYcytpzfKtMJReoSyxcvo_pT6m4YhEH/view?usp=sharing)
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).